-This incredibly entertaining show of thirty men known as female-impersonators started in 1932 in Youngstown, Ohio.
-Co-Creator and Co-Director Danny Brown and Doc Brenner rejuvenated The Jewel Box Revue with a group of talented men, moved it from a night club in Miami to the Bal Tabarin in New York City where by 1962 it played to sold-out-mostly- female audiences.
+This incredibly entertaining show of thirty female-impersonators started in 1932 in Youngstown, Ohio.
+Co-Creator and Co-Director Danny Brown and Doc Brenner rejuvenated The Jewel Box Revue with a group of talented men, moved it from a night club in Miami to the Bal Tabarin in New York City where, by 1962, it played to sold-out mostly female audiences.

 The book, EROS, published by Ralph Ginzburg in 1962, featured the photographic essay by Raymond.
 Many female-impersonator companies made the genre famous throughout the country by then, but this company was the oldest, most professional, and most famous at the time. - Eleanor Jacobs